shlomnissan/gl3x/docs/pages/manual/creating_scene.md

 }
 ```

-With `CMakeLists.txt` and `main.cpp` in place you can configure and build the project.

-From the project root:
+With both files in place you can configure and build the project from the project root:

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug